Make Your Next Trip Extraordinary

 Can I apply for a passport or renewal in person?

-The second type of in-person appointment is called Urgent Travel Service for those who need to travel internationally within 14 calendar days.
+The second is the Urgent Travel Service for those who need to travel internationally within 14 calendar days or need a foreign visa in the next 28 calendar days.
 Documentation is required.

 No walk-ins are allowed, and you cannot transfer your appointment to another person.

-Know that even if you live in a city with a passport agency or center, there may not be appointments available that suit your timeline.
-It is not uncommon for urgent travelers to have to go to an office in another state for an open appointment.
-If traveling to another agency is not possible, another option is to look into a third-party expediting service (see below).
+Even if you live in a city with a passport office, there may not be appointments available that suit your timeline.
+It is not uncommon for travelers with urgent needs to have to go to an office in another state for an open appointment.
+If traveling to another agency is not possible, look into a third-party expediting service.

-Yes, the State Department allows expediting services (called “courier services”) to submit passport applications and renewals for expedited processing.
-Essentially, they get the equivalent of an Emergency or Urgent Travel appointment and drop your application off directly at a passport center or agency.
+The State Department allows expediting services (called “courier services”) to submit passport applications and renewals for faster processing.
+Essentially, they get the equivalent of an Emergency or Urgent Travel appointment and drop your application off directly at a passport office.
+Note that this is different from the “expedited service” offered directly by the State Department.

 In addition to cutting down the turnaround time for the whole process, expediting services come with some additional advantages that may prevent hassle and delays.
 “We will check and correct your paperwork for any mistakes, which can save valuable time and stress when processing,” Meehan explains.
 “For example, submitting a photo that does not follow the requirements of the State Department, signing the applications with a different signature that does not match your current passport, etc.—these can slow down the processing by at least one to two weeks, if not more.”